Recording data

 Using the data analysis window - Tide Data

-Tide levels are in most cases calculated from the antenna elevation of a RTK receiver by using a fixed offset and geoid model.
-When RTK tide is used, tide values are not stored inside the raw data file since they are calculated and applied when converting raw data to soundings.
+Tide levels are usually calculated from the antenna elevation of a RTK receiver by using a fixed offset and geoid model.
+When RTK tide is used, tide values are not stored in the raw data file since they are calculated and applied when converting raw data to soundings.

 When you have connected a tide receiver, or when you use the manual tide plugin to adjust the tide level manually during the survey, these values are written to the raw data file and will be displayed in the tide data table.